top of page

 We want to make advising accessible.

-For every college counseling package that is purchased, we’re able to gift a package to a student who qualifies for Free and Reduced Meal Service at no cost to that family.
+As a non-profit organization, we work hard to ensure we increase access for first-generation and low-income students.
+That’s why, for every college counseling package purchased, we’re able to gift our standard package to a student who qualifies for Free and Reduced Meal Service at no cost to that family.

 We also offer 10% off all our packages to first-generation students and military families.